Southeast Asia- Thailand

 Charts + pilot books

-All the charts you will need and a pilot book for the sailing area written by the base manager are on board the yacht.
+All the charts and pilot books you will need for the sailing area are on board the yacht.

 Formalities + taxes